ossd-sp22/ColoredMeValentined/CODE_OF_CONDUCT.md

 like social media.
 Violating these terms may lead to a temporary or permanent ban.

+**Rationale**: Often times the severity of an action is not recognized until one has to deal with the consequences behind it as well.
+Repeat offenders will be tracked for the safety of the community and that protection covers all means of communication (ie no doxxing).

 ### 3. Temporary Ban

 **Community Impact**: A serious violation of community standards, including